orchetect/PrefsKit/README.md

 ## FAQ

-- **Why?**
+- **Why use PrefsKit?**

-  We all know how it goes - whether you get a spark of an idea for a new app or have been working on a larger codebase - preferences are a necessary but rudimentary part of building an application.
-But they're not the main event.
-And so often the problem is solved by way of path of least resistance, which usually goes something like "just use `UserDefaults` and move on" or "`@AppStorage` is good enough."
+  Offering users customization points in your software is a foundational way to offer a great user experience — but it's not the main event.
+You'd rather be putting time and resources into developing the actual features users are customizing than dealing with the overhead of how these options are stored and handled.
+And so often the problem is handled by way of path of least resistance, which usually goes something like "just use `UserDefaults` and move on" or "`@AppStorage` is good enough, right?"

   The danger of this convenient low-hanging fruit is the tech debt it inevitably creates over time.
 As a project grows and changes shape, its needs increase, and its automated testing requirements broaden.
-By then, large portions of the codebase are tightly coupled with specific implementation details (ie: `UserDefaults` access) and refactors to allow modular preferences become increasingly daunting.
+By then, large portions of the codebase are tightly coupled with implementation details (ie: `UserDefaults` access) and refactors to allow modular preferences become increasingly expensive.

   So, tired of every project having a haphazard approach to handling preferences — and inspired by patterns in first-party Apple packages such as SwiftData — a one-stop shop solution was built.
 It's simple, powerful, and uses modern Swift language features to allow preferences to be declarative while hiding implementation details so you can get on with the important stuff - like building features users care about.
 It can be minimal so it's easy to set up for small projects, but it can also scale for projects with larger demands.